Washington University in St. Louis

 COLLEGE OF ARCHITECTURE AND GRADUATE SCHOOL OF ARCHITECTURE & URBAN DESIGN

-The College of Architecture, one of the founding members of the Association of Collegiate Schools of Architecture, enrolls approximately 200 students and offers a four-year undergraduate degree leading to a Bachelor of Science in Architecture or a Bachelor of Arts in Architecture.
+The College of Architecture, one of the founding members of the Association of Collegiate Schools of Architecture, enrolls approximately 200 students and offers a four-year undergraduate degree leading to a Bachelor of Science in Architecture or a Bachelor of Design in Architecture.
 This flexibility allows students to pursue other academic interests within the University.
-The nationally ranked Graduate School of Architecture & Urban Design enrolls approximately 320 students and offers design-centered programs of critical inquiry and professional preparation, including international venues in Barcelona and Buenos Aires.
-The Graduate School offers professional degrees in Architecture and Landscape Architecture, along with a post-professional Master of Urban Design and Doctor of Sustainable Urbanism.
-Additional post-professional degrees include a Master of Science in Advanced Architectural Design and Master of Science in Architectural Studies.
-Along with dual degree options between the Architecture, Landscape Architecture, and Urban Design programs, there are joint degree options with Construction Management, Social Work, and Business.
+The nationally ranked Graduate School of Architecture &Urban Design enrolls approximately 300 students and offers design-centered programs of critical inquiry and professional preparation, including international venues.
+The school offers professional degrees in Architecture and Landscape Architecture, along with post-professional degrees in Urban Design.
+Additional post- professional degrees include: Master of Science in Advanced Architectural Design and Master of Science in Architectural Studies.
+Along with dual degree options between the three programs, there are joint degree options with Construction Management, Social Work, Public Health, and Business.

-The College of Art, one of the founding members of the National Association of Schools of Art and Design, offers a Bachelor of Fine Arts degree in Communication Design, Fashion Design, or Art (with optional concentrations in Painting, Photography, Printmaking, and Sculpture) and a Bachelor of Arts degree in Art or Design.
-The Graduate School of Art offers a Master of Fine Arts in Visual Art and is launching a new Master of Fine Arts in Illustration & Visual Culture program in fall 2019.
-Together, the College and Graduate School of Art enroll approximately 300 undergraduate and 50 graduate students.
+The College of Art, one of the founding members of the National Association of Schools of Art and Design, offers Bachelor of Fine Arts degrees in Communication Design, Fashion Design, and Studio Art; Bachelor of Art degrees in Studio Art and Design (with concentrations in Communication Design or Fashion Design); and second majors in Studio Art or Design.
+The Graduate School of Art offers the Master of Fine Arts in Visual Art through academically rigorous, individualized course of study that encourages creative activity and collaboration across disciplines and media.
+The Graduate School also offers the Master of Fine Arts and Visual Culture, which combines studio practice in illustration and writing with the study of visual and material culture.
+Together, the College and Graduate School of Art enroll approximately 300 undergraduate and 45 graduate students.

-The Sam Fox School is housed in a five-building complex that includes the Mildred Lane Kemper Art Museum, home to one of the finest university collections of paintings, sculptures, photographs, and works on paper by 19th-, 20th-, and 21st-century American and European artists.
-The School is currently building Weil Hall, a state-of-the-art center for the study of architecture, art, and design and an innovative making hub, which will open in fall 2019.
+The Sam Fox School is housed in a six-building complex that includes the Mildred Lane Kemper Art Museum, home to one of the finest university collections of paintings, sculptures, photographs, and works on paper by 19th-, 20th-, and 21st-century American and European artists.
+The school opened Weil Hall in 2019, a LEED Platinum state-of- the-art center for graduate art and architecture education and aninnovative making hub for the entire school.

 Washington University is an independent research university dedicated to challenging its faculty and students to seek new knowledge and greater understanding of an ever-changing, multicultural world.
 The University is counted among the world’s leaders in teaching and research, and draws students and faculty from all 50 states and more than 80 nations.
 The University is highly regarded for its commitment to excellence in learning.
 Its programs, administration, facilities, resources, and activities combine to further its mission of teaching, research, and service to society.